Hit enter after type your search item

 <span class=”oi oi-data-transfer-download”>

-You need to replace the name of the icon by the one you are intended to use.
+You need to replace the name of the icon with the one you are intended to use.
 The list of the icons can be seen on the Iconic website (see above link).
 Select any icon and get the code for Bootstrap as shown below:

 Bootstrap iconic icons